MathieuBruneault/phys_512_assignments/Assignment2/README.md

 # Assignment 2

-This readme will answer the questions asek in assignment 2
+This readme will answer the questions asked in assignment 2

 ## Question 1 a)